Media

 Why North Korea Is Testing Missiles Again

-by Dr. Vipin Narang
+by The Hon.
+Vipin Narang

 “After 522 days without a ballistic missile test, North Korea is at it again.
 On May 4, two months after the failed Hanoi summit, Pyongyang fired a new type of solid-fuel short range ballistic missile and tested two separate multiple rocket launch systems.
 Any hope that the test was a one-off evaporated just five days later, when North Korea again launched several of the new short range ballistic missiles, one of which traveled as far as 420 kilometers.”